 - "Ferris Wheel on Fire," along with other fan favorites, among them "My Dreamgirl Don't Exist" and "Little Birds," the only song known to have been recorded since "Aeroplane," received an official release in 2011 along with some re-recorded tracks as part of the "Walking Wall of Words" compilation package.

 - Loudness War: In the Aeroplane over the Sea is really clipped for a folk album, with a dynamic range rating of DR6 and a ReplayGain value of -9.80 dB.
 The 2009 vinyl appears to have been sourced from the same master as the CD.
 This may be a case of digital distortion being used intentionally (the album actually credits "white noise" as a musical instrument) but it's still really disorienting at first.

 - Spiritual Successor: While Arcade Fire is the most immediately discussed candidate, their work after Funeral became progressively further from their NMH influence.
-Commonly discussed successors in certain communities that idolize Neutral Milk Hotel include The Microphones (specifically his album The Glow, pt.
+Commonly discussed successors in certain communities that idolize Neutral Milk Hotel include Phil Elverum (specifically his album The Glow Pt.
 2), joordan mason and the horse museum, and Seamonster.

 - Three Chords and the Truth: The band is known for using simple guitar chord progressions, with songs that have only three or four chords ("King of Carrot Flowers Pts.
-1-3," "Ghost," "Oh Comely," and "In the Aeroplane Over the Sea" just to name a few) and one song with only one chord ("Rubby Bulbs").
+1-3," "Ghost," "Oh Comely," and "In the Aeroplane Over the Sea" just to name a few), songs that have just two chords ("Untitled"), and one song with only one chord ("Rubby Bulbs").

 - Word Salad Title: Take a look at that band name.